20 years of singing experience: I specialize in Jazz, R&B/Soul and Pop

 8+ years of receiving private lessons in opera, jazz and pop.

 13+ years choral participation

-Full-time performing musician for 3.5 years, 900 gigs in that time period so far.
-Mostly local, a few dozen out-of-state performances.
+Full-time performing musician for 5 years, over 1200 gigs in that time period so far.
+Mostly local, monthly out-of-state performances.

 4+ years of giving private voice lessons

 I have a lot of tools and techniques to offer, but I thrive on giving singers an overview of what they need to get started in the industry.
 I customize my teaching towards that end: building repertoire, networking, performing, expression, media/marketing, etc..
 I also love working with current musicians who seek a 'tune up.'

 Niché skill set is vocal looping: anyone with a loop station: I'm your person.
 (Especially a BOSS RC 505)

 Singing is an amazing adventure, both physically and psychologically.
 Learning the details about voice has changed my life: I'm thrilled to share anything I can to pay it forward.

 1. Gather background, experience, goals

 2. Start with vocal exercises to review general technique and diagnose any obvious vocal challenges.